Wipf and Stock has been serving authors by republishing their out-of-print books since 1995.

 – Annual meeting of The Ekklesia Project

 We take more than our frontlist titles to conferences.
-If you want to see your book at a particular conference, even a conference for which Wipf and Stock is not formally registered, simply email or call James Stock, and he'll make the necessary arrangements.
+If you want to see your book at a particular conference, even a conference for which Wipf and Stock is not formally registered, simply email or call James Stock (firstname.lastname@example.org), and he’ll make the necessary arrangements.

-4. Wipf and Stock books are distributed via Ingram Book Group, Amazon.com, Christian Book Distributors (select titles), BarnesandNoble.com, Baker and Taylor, and Yankee Book Peddler (the nation's largest library jobber).
-We also print and distribute many of our reprinted titles in the United Kingdom through one of two sources: Ingram's distribution partners (Bertrams, Gardners, etc.) or Amazon.co.uk.
+- Wipf and Stock’s books are distributed via Ingram Book Group, Amazon.com, Christian Book Distributors (select titles), BarnesandNoble.com, Baker and Taylor, and EBSCO (the nation’s largest library jobber).
+We also print and distribute many of our reprinted titles in the United Kingdom through one of two sources: Ingram’s distribution partners (Bertrams, Gardners, etc.) or Amazon.co.uk.
 We also distribute in Australia and New Zealand through Koorong and Ingram.

 Wipf and Stock is a small but growing company that has developed on the basis of goodwill and strong relationships—our bottom line is the happiness of our authors.
 When you bring your book to us, you enter into a partnership with people who are just a phone call away.
 Once published, your reprinted book will never go out of print, you retain full copyright, and you retain full control over your intellectual property.
 You get to decide whether your book stays with us, and whether it stays in print.